r5562006/loading-prediction/README.md

 ## Project Structure

-- `prediction.py`: The main script containing the decision tree algorithm.
+- `loading prediction.py`: The main script containing the decision tree algorithm.
 - `requirements.txt`: List of dependencies required to run the project.

 ## Installation